shivay-couchbase/stylus-workshop-gol/README.md

 ## Funding and Using Test Wallets

+> [!IMPORTANT]
-> **Important:** Use one wallet address to deploy contracts and a different wallet address to interact with them as a user.
+> Use one wallet address to deploy contracts and a different wallet address to interact with them as a user.
 This separation simulates real-world scenarios and prevents issues such as being unable to mint NFTs during testing.
+Additionally, keep the deployer key separate from user/browser wallets and avoid importing it into browser extensions to prevent transaction failures or unexpected behavior due to nonce reuse.

 ### Preloaded Accounts